Please verify your email address to receive email notifications.

 • Find a professional to answer your question

-• Experienced in working with young people and adults on issues stemming from grief, loss, and life transitions.
+• Experienced in working with issues stemming from grief, loss, and life transitions.
 View Profile

 Thank you for sharing.
 There are several questions that you can ask yourself to dig deeper.
 For example, is depression causing work issues, or is work causing depression?
 Or maybe it is a mix of both, or other factors too?